vikaslather69/customer_behavior_analysis/README.md

 🎯 Key Business Insights

 The SQL analysis and Power BI dashboard revealed these primary findings:

 1. Age Group Insights (Young Adults)

    *    The Young Adult age group is the largest customer segment with over 1,000 customers.
    *    Their average purchase amount is $60.45.
-          *   They bring in the highest revenue in the Clothing category.
+   *    bring in the highest revenue in the Clothing category.
    *    Their peak shopping time is during the Winter season.
       2. Gender Insights (Male vs. Female)
           *   There are more male customers than female customers in the database.
           *   Male customers spend an average of $59.53 per purchase.